Broccoli Nutrition and

 alertness and vitality.

-Facts (Broccoli nutrition facts and Health Benefits)
+Facts and Health Benefits

-The two types
+Nutrition Fact: The two types

-of broccoli are purple sprouting and calabrese
+called purple sprouting and calabrese

 To the right

-there is a picture of broccoli - the variety is
+there is a picture of

 green calabrese broccoli

-There are many vitamins
+Provides many vitamins

-in broccoli including A, B1, B2, B3, B5, B6, C, E
+including A, B1, B2, B3, B5, B6, C, E, K

 help fight cancer, heart disease and other major